 Andasibe National Park

-In addition to the Indris; you should also see woolly lemurs, grey bamboo lemurs, red-fronted lemurs, black-and-white ruffed lemurs, and Diademed Sifaka; one of the largest lemur species.
+In addition to the Indri; you should also see woolly lemurs, grey bamboo lemurs, red-fronted lemurs, black-and-white ruffed lemurs, and Diademed Sifaka.
+One of the largest lemur species.